Virginia to conduct annual statewide tornado drill

 Officials are urging residents to use the drill as an opportunity to test their tornado emergency procedures, discuss preparedness efforts and know where to seek safe shelter when a tornado warning is issued.

-In 2018, 31 confirmed tornadoes touched down in Virginia from January through November.
+In 2018, 31 confirmed tornadoes touched down in Virginia from January through November including two outbreaks in Central Virginia in the falls.

+One of these twisters in September was an EF-2 with winds of 120 mph in Chesterfield County as remnants of Hurricane Florence moved through.
+That storm hit the Speeks Drive area, cutting a path of damage of 400 yards wide.

+The storms killed at least one person as a building collapsed at Old Dominion Flooring in Chesterfield.
+More than 10,000 Dominion Energy customers were without power as the storms raced through the region on Sept.
+17.